esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - **ADDR_PTR_REG**
   - _SW access_: rw
-  - _Description_: Used only with the address mode [LINK ALLE MODALITA'].
+  - _Description_: Used only with the [address mode](#transaction-modes) .
 It contains the pointer to the source, which in this case must data stored in memory.

 <hr>